patofw/medical-nlp/README.md

 `conda activate <ENVNAME>`

 Build the module.
 This will allow to import methods and classes from the package seamlessly.

+**NOTE**: Scispacy can give errors when installing in MacOS M1, M2 or M3 machines.
+In that case, first execute:
+`conda install nmslib`

 run
 `pip install --upgrade build`